-Every day from April to September there are Living history presentations from the Guernsey History in Action Company.
+Every day from Easter to September there are Living History presentations from the Guernsey History in Action Company.
 They last about 20-30 minutes and start most days at 12.10pm (subject to change and occasional cancellation on the day) so check at the shop when you arrive.
-You can visit their website at www.guernseyhistoryinaction.com to learn more about them and see their timetable of performances.
+You can visit their website at www.ghiac.org to learn more about them and see their timetable of performances.

 Garden Tours of the period gardens take place fortnightly in June, July and August when the gardens are at their best.
 Call the castle to find out the timetable.